MatthewMong/MatthewMong.github.io/content/en/blog/orbit.md

 +++
-title = "Krabby Patty recipe"
+title = "UBC Orbit"
+subtitle = "Making a CubeSat"
-subtitle = "How the best burger of all time is made." tags = ['recipe'] date = 2020-06-25
+tags = ['design team', 'space'] type = "post" date = 2020-06-25

 # For description meta tag
-description = "Recipe of the legendary Krabby Patty."
+description = "My time at UBC Orbit and what I did"

 # Comment next line and the default banner wil be used.
-banner = 'img/krabby_patty.webp'
+banner = 'img/orbit.webp'

 +++